Skip to main content

 All employees are workers but not all workers are employees.

 A worker must have entered into, or work under a contract to perform work or services personally for another party.
 Again, the terms of the contract may be express or implied and (if it is express) may be oral or in writing.
-As with employment, personal service and mutuality of obligation are necessary to find worker status.
-Although the contract the individual is working under need not be a contract of employment, crucially, the other party must not be a client or customer of any profession or business carried on by the individual.
-So, the genuinely self-employed are not “workers”.
+Although there must be a contract, it is not necessary for the worker to have committed to a minimum level of work or be obliged to accept future work.
+As with employment, personal service is necessary to find worker status.
+If there is a genuine and unrestricted power to appoint a substitute to do the work, there is no obligation of personal service and so the individual cannot be a worker.

 A profession in this context is not necessarily something that is regulated by a professional body, it can include professional services more generally.
 Relevant factors for determining whether an individual is carrying on a business and whether the other party is a customer of that business include: